LubinKerhuel/hugo/content/post/pitot-build/index.md

 src="/img/firstar1600-qx7.jpg"
 link="/img/firstar1600-qx7.jpg"
 width="80%"
-title="FirStar 1600 from Volantex RC plane."
+title="FirStar 1600 Volantex RC plane."
-caption="Platform used for testing with pitot sensor." numbered="true"
+caption="Platform used for tests." numbered="true"
 >}}

-A 2mm flexible tube, originally for protecting fish lines, connect the sensor to the pitot tube.
+A 2mm flexible tube, originally for protecting fish lines, connect the sensor to the Pitot tube.

 {{< figure
 src="/img/pitot-darcy-prandtl-tubesoupledecathlon.jpg"
 link="/img/pitot-darcy-prandtl-tubesoupledecathlon.jpg"
 width="50%"
 title="Flashmer – flexible Tube 2mm.
-Image from Decathlon (france)"
+Image from Decathlon (france)."
-caption="Fishing Tube used to connect pressure MP3V5004dp sensor to pitot tube." numbered="true"
+caption="Fishing Tube used to connect the differential pressure MP3V5004dp sensor to Pitot tube." numbered="true"
 >}}

-One magnet is glued on the pitot tube.
-The pitot tube is attached to the plane through a 2nd magnet integrated into the wing.
-This flexible solution allows the tube to stay in place during flight, eject in case of hard landing reducing damages and is practical for storage and transportation.
+One magnet is glued on the Pitot tube.
+A 2nd magnet integrated in the wing allows to fix the Pitot tube.
+Both magnet are in contact.
+The tube stays firmly in place during flights and ejects in case of hard landing reducing damages.
+It is a flexible solution for testing other Pitot tube design ; It's also practical for storage and transportation.

 {{< figure
 src="/img/pitot-darcy-prandtl-wing-brass-mp3v5004dp-mcp3428.jpg"
 link="/img/pitot-darcy-prandtl-wing-brass-mp3v5004dp-mcp3428.jpg"
 width="100%"
-title="Brass pitot tube with its electronic board mounted on the bottom of the right Firstar 1600 wing." numbered="true"
+title="Brass Pitot tube with its electronic board installed on the Firstar 1600 fixed wing platform." numbered="true"
 >}}